In This Article

 A McKinsey survey found that only 42 to 67 percent of borrowers are satisfied with the mortgage process.
 Banks scored 20 to 30 percentage points lower than non-banks.
 The gap comes down to infrastructure.
 Lenders with fast, integrated systems deliver the speed and transparency borrowers expect.
 Lenders stuck on legacy infrastructure deliver friction and delays.
+Access Business Technologies hosts the Azure environments, runs the MortgageExchange API spine, and operates the Calyx PointCentral instances behind more than 750 financial institutions, and the mortgage shops that come out on top of those satisfaction surveys are the ones where the infrastructure layer is no longer the bottleneck.

 How Infrastructure Shapes Mortgage User Experience